Kate Edger: Education

 Edger and her sisters received much of their early education from their father who was a university graduate.
-As there was no higher education for girls at the time, but she showed academic promise, she was placed in the top class of the Auckland College and Grammar School.
+There was no higher education for girls at the time, but as she showed academic promise, she was placed in the top class of Auckland College and Grammar School.
 When Edger applied to the senate of the University of New Zealand for permission to sit for a university scholarship she did not state her gender and her application was successful.
-She was the only female in classes at Auckland College and Grammar School, which was affiliated to the University of New Zealand (Auckland University College was yet to be established.)
+She was the only female in classes at Auckland College and Grammar School, which was affiliated to the University of New Zealand (Auckland University College was yet to be established).
 She graduated on 11 July 1877 with a Bachelor of Arts (specialising in mathematics and Latin) from the University of New Zealand.
 Her qualification was lauded and 1,000 people came to cheer as the Bishop awarded her with a camellia to symbolise her modesty and her achievement.

 Edger and her sister, Lilian, both went on to obtain master's degrees from Canterbury College (now the University of Canterbury).

 Career

 Edger's first teaching position was at Christchurch Girls' High School.
 She was appointed the founding principal of Nelson College for Girls in 1883.
 In addition to being the principal she taught English grammar, composition and literature, physical science, Latin, mathematics, singing and geography.
-After her marriage in 1890 she intended to work on however she later resigned.
+After her marriage in 1890 she intended to continue working, but later resigned.
 This is thought to be due to her pregnancy with her first child.

 Edger had several positions in the Women's Christian Temperance Union New Zealand (WCTU NZ).
 She served as an assistant Corresponding Secretary, White Ribbon Associate Editor (11 years), Recording Secretary (15 years), national Superintendent of Scientific Temperance Teaching, and national Superintendent for Peace and Arbitration.
 She was also a founding member of Wellington's Society for the Protection of Women and Children, and a Dominion Secretary of the League of Nations Union of New Zealand.